|As of Nov 20, 2023 – 6 Games Played|

 The game of basketball at all levels continues to boom across Ontario as well as all of Canada.
 As a result, the need for referees is also expanding rapidly in Guelph and Wellington County.

-The Guelph Board of Approved Basketball Officials (GBABO), which covers all of Wellington and Dufferin counties, is searching for ‘new’ basketball officials for the upcoming 2021/22 season that commences in September.
+The Guelph Board of Approved Basketball Officials (GBABO), which covers all of Wellington and Dufferin counties, is searching for ‘new’ basketball officials.

 Experience is not required as a training program is in place.
 This On-court Training Program is tutored by experienced officials in conjunction with regularly scheduled meetings for all referees.
 Practical training is the focus.